TendTo/dlinear/docs/Compilation.md

 # Compilation

-## Compilation flags

-When compiling any of the bazel's compilation target, the following flags can be used:

-- `--enable_static_build` to use fully static linking between all the submodules and the binary.
-Default is `False`
-- `--enable_dynamic_build` to use dynamic linking between all the submodules and the binary.
-Default is `False`
-- `--enable_pydlinear_build` to build the python bindings.
-Default is `False`
-- `--enable_fpic_build` to enable position independent code.
-Default is `False`
-- `--static_boost` build boost statically.
-Default is `False`

 ## Configurations

 Configurations are used to specify the build type, as they usually group a set of flags.